microfast-ch/rea/README.md

 ```

 We currently support ODF and OOXML text files.
-For ODF files the input can be the text `.odf` or the template `.ott` format,
-the result will be a `.odf` file in both cases.
+For ODF files the input can be the text `.odf` or the template `.ott` format, the result will be a `.odf` file in both cases.
 For OOXML the input file needs to be a `.docx` and the output file will be a `.docx` aswell.

 ## Future work
 As you may notice, this project is still in development.
 The following points
 are nasty and will be improved soon:

-- Creation of excessive linebreaks/paragraphs especially in loops will be mitigated
 - The looping syntax will be simplified
 - We will introduce some preprocessing macros (not the ones which you know from documents) to simplify syntax elements